“Songs From the Street” is the Spring 2020 student film by Carbon Trace Productions.

 “Songs From the Street” has been entered into over twenty film festivals across the country.
 The team is now waiting to hear back about official selections.
 Stay tuned here and on our Facebook and Twitter pages for more information on local screenings in the Ozarks, and updates from the festival circuit.

-Contact us directly if you would like to host a screening.
+Contact us directly if you would like to host a screening; either in person, or online.

 Director: Mackenzie Huffman